zilishen/documentation/content/nms/acm/how-to/policies/basic-authn.md

 {{< warning >}} Basic authentication is recommended for test environments only.
 For production environments, consider a more robust authentication method. {{< /warning >}}

 Authentication & authorization policies allow a user to restrict access to their APIs by determining the caller's identity and access level.
-There are several API Gateway authentication/authorization policy types supported by API Connectivity Manager (ACM): API key authentication, basic authentication, OAuth2 JWT assertion, and OAuth2 token introspection.
+There are several API Gateway authentication/authorization policy types supported by API Connectivity Manager: API key authentication, basic authentication, OAuth2 JWT assertion, and OAuth2 token introspection.
 This guide focuses specifically on basic authentication.

 Basic authentication is a method for HTTP users to provide a username and password when making an API request.
 In basic HTTP authentication, a request contains a header field in the form of `Authorization: Basic <credentials>`, where credentials is the Base64 encoding of username and password joined by a single colon.

-ACM API owners can restrict access to their APIs with usernames and passwords.
+API Connectivity Manager API owners can restrict access to their APIs with usernames and passwords.
 The API Proxy Policy can be configured to grant access to APIs only after verifying that the username and password are valid.

 ---